jrzaurin/pytorch-widedeep/docs/index.rst

 Below there is an introduction to the architectures one can build using ``pytorch-widedeep``.
-If you prefer to learn about the utilities and components go straight to the Documentation.
+If you prefer to learn about the utilities and components go straight to corresponding sections in the Documentation.

 Documentation
 -------------